Kludex/awesome-pydantic/README.md

 ## Object Mapping

+- [Edgy](https://edgy.tarsild.io) - Edgy is a modern, full suite complete ORM fully built on the top of Pydantic v2.
+All you need in a ORM in one place.

 - [SQLModel](https://github.com/tiangolo/sqlmodel) 🌟(10452) - SQLModel is a library for interacting with SQL databases from Python code, with Python objects.